negrel/hugo-theme-pico/exampleSite/content/en/home/experience.md

 widget = "timeline"
 weight = 30  # Order that this section will appear.

+# This widget will be displayed
+display = true

 # Widget title
 title = "Experience"
 # Widget subtitle